-The pro forma loss per share data for the year ended December 31, 2016 is based on our historical statement of operations after giving effect to the issuance and sale of the shares of common stock to be issued in the offering as if they occurred at the beginning of the period.
+The pro forma loss per share data for the year ended December 31, 2016 is based on our historical statement of operations after giving effect to the issuance and sale of the shares of common stock to be issued in the offering as well as the common stock to be issued in the organizational transactions discussed below, as if they occurred at the beginning of the period.

-Year Ended December 31, Basic Diluted (Unaudited) Numerator Net loss attributable to Altice USA, Inc. Denominator Weighted average shares of common stock outstanding-basic and diluted Pro forma adjustment to reflect the assumed contribution Weighted average shares of common stock outstanding used in computing the pro forma net income per share-basic and diluted Pro forma net income per share-basic and diluted
+Year l Decem Basic (Unau ber 31, Diluted Numerator Net loss attributable to Altice USA, Inc. Denominator Weighted average shares of common stock outstanding-basic and diluted Pro forma adjustment to reflect the issuance of common stock Weighted average shares of common stock outstanding used in computing the pro forma net income per share-basic and diluted Pro forma net income per share-basic and diluted